If you are from Scotland and want to access Pills by Post please visit this website for

 Swallow the mifepristone tablet with water.

 You may have nausea or vomiting after swallowing the mifepristone.
 If you do vomit, you should still use the misoprostol as outlined below.
-Please telephone if you have any concerns or if you vomit within 30 minutes of swallowing the mifepristone.

-Most women do not have bleeding or pain until they take the second medication (misoprostol).
-Bleeding can occur after taking mifepristone but it is usually light.
 If bleeding does happen, you should still use the misoprostol and may wish to consider placing it between your cheek and gum.
 Contact us if you have any concerns.

 Misoprostol tablets are placed in the vagina or between the cheek and gum.
 See below for more detail.